 - Similarly, students interested in taking online self-guided or instructor-led product design courses can check out DesignerUp.
 Learn more about DesignerUp in our review.

-- Or, they can consider Bloc and Big Nerd Ranch.
-Both cover web dev and design, but Bloc is online and Big Nerd Ranch is on campus.
+- Or, they can consider Bloc, Ironhack, and Big Nerd Ranch.
+Both cover web dev and design, but Bloc is online and Big Nerd Ranch & Ironhack are on campuses.

 - Metis is a part-time bootcamp with intro data analytics courses.
 They feature a project-based curriculum with both on-campus and remote options.
 Learn more about Metis in our review.

 - Aspiring data analysts can also check out DataCamp, an online resource with over 300 courses in data science subjects.

 - Similarly, Divergence Academy has part-time and full-time data science courses.
 Or, you can consider K2 Data Science, which is a part-time, online program.

 - Students seeking on 1-on-1 mentorship can consider Thinkful, a bootcamp that teaches courses in data science, digital marketing, UX/UI design, and more.

 - The popular bootcamp BrainStation offers programs in data science, web dev, UX/UI design, and more.
 BrainStation features project-based learning with networking opportunities similar to UC Irvine bootcamps.